simonasr/benchmarketing/redbench/CONTROLLER_USAGE.md

 ```

 - Use `redisUrl` for a single Redis instance.
-- Use `clusterUrl` for Redis Cluster; both `redis://` and `rediss://` schemes are accepted.
-When a full URL is provided, the controller extracts the host:port for cluster clients while preserving TLS intent.
+- Use `clusterUrl` for Redis Cluster; `redis://` scheme is accepted.
+When a full URL is provided, the controller extracts the host:port for cluster clients.
 - Redis behavior overrides can be provided under `config.redis`:
   - `operationTimeoutMs`: per-operation timeout in milliseconds
   - `expiration`: TTL for generated keys in seconds